• Skip to primary navigation

 Fresh green beans on a wooden cutting board.

 You can use any amount of green beans.
-Use the amount you need for a specific recipe or use the amount you have from your garden that need to be stored in the freezer.
+Use the amount you need for a specific recipe or use the amount you have from your garden that needs to be stored in the freezer.

 Step by step directions